What is the difference between income protection and critical illness insurance?

 - benefits will only commence once a pre-agreed deferred period has passed, this would generally be between one and twelve months, the longer the deferred period the lower the premium

-- income protection insurance is a long term policy with premiums paid monthly
+- income protection insurance is a long term policy with premiums and benefits paid monthly

 - cover may continue until retirement or prior cancellation

-- any benefits received are tax free unless cover is provided free by an employer, then they may be taxed
+- any benefits received are tax-free unless the cover is provided free by an employer, then it may be taxed

 Why do I need income protection insurance?